-Please contact Jayme Owen, Interim Dean of Student Services, (785) 738-9037 or E-mail email@example.com with all student services questions.
+Please contact Jayme Owen, Dean of Student Success, (785) 738-9037 or E-mail email@example.com with all student services questions.
 If you have special needs please give the instructor time to meet your needs so communication is vital to solving your educational needs.

 * How do I access library services?

 We have a full service Resource Center located on our Beloit Campus for your use.
 The Resource Center hours vary during the week so please contact our Resource Center Director for specific times and dates they are open.
 Please call our Beloit Campus for contact information.